priyanshunayak2006/javasem1/README.md

 # firstrepo-demo
-this is my first repository
+this is my repository for java codes in sem1